A guide to understanding different types of writing and text types.

 A discussion essay is a type of academic writing that presents and explores different perspectives on a given topic.

-Unlike an argumentative essay, where the author takes a specific stance and argues in favour of it, a discussion essay requires the writer to consider various viewpoints, analyze the strengths and weaknesses of each, and present a well-rounded view of the issue.
+Unlike an argumentative essay, where the author takes a specific stance and argues in favor of it, a discussion essay requires the writer to consider various viewpoints, analyze the strengths and weaknesses of each, and present a well-rounded view of the issue.

 The goal is not necessarily to persuade the reader to adopt a particular position but to provide a comprehensive understanding of the topic.

-Discussion essays are often assigned in academic settings to assess students’ ability to analyze complex issues, consider different perspectives, and present a well-reasoned discussion.
-They are commonly found in subjects such as philosophy, sociology, and political science, where exploring diverse viewpoints on a topic is crucial for a comprehensive understanding.
+They are commonly found in subjects such as philosophy, sociology, and political science, where exploring diverse viewpoints is crucial for a comprehensive understanding of the topic.

 Discussions Overview | |